 31. The ASU site drained by Brahmaputra River (at an aerial distance of about 5 km in monsoon months) and its tributaries.
 No flooding issues have been reported at the site because of spread of river water during monsoon.
-However, due to torrential rains in monsoon local depressions at site get waterlogged.
-This issue is being addressed in the design.
-All the structures of ASU will be 2 feet above ground level.
+However, due to torrential rains in monsoon local depressions and some portions at site get waterlogged.
+This issue is being addressed in the design through design and implementation of storm water drainage system after hydrological study.
+All the structures of ASU will be 2 feet above finished ground level.
+The HFL level reported is 54.70 m at site.
+The reported average existing ground level at site is around 52m.
 The site is not in the river land or flood plains.
+The general slope of the site is towards Brahmaputra River in the eastern direction.